kevinpauljacob/Python-GUI-Store-Manager/README.md

-Hi!!!, This is a Python GUI - Store Manger Software made using tkinter and SQLite.
-It features a "Billing System" and a "GUI Databse Manager Interface".
-The application opens up with a "User Validation Window" and after the validation allows you to open up both the "Billing System and
-"GUI Databse Manager Interface" applications.
+Hi!!!, This is a Python GUI - Store Manager Software made using Tkinter and SQLite.
+It features a "Billing System" and a "GUI Database Manager Interface".
+The application opens up with a "User Validation Window" and after the validation allows you to open up both the "Billing System and "GUI Database Manager Interface" applications.
 The project has a few bugs but none that can interrupt the working of the application.

 !!!CAUTION!!! : The project requires a Python - SQLite Enviornment Set-up for running.Instructions follow!!!.